lok63/artificial/README.md

 # Artificial Demo

 All endpoints requested in the description have been created and wrapped in a django WebApplication.
 However i can expose them as individual endpoinds later on.
+In addition this application can support users and authentication.
+The database i used is SQLite for simplicity.
+In the future i can easily move to any RDBMS.
+For NoSQL and Django there is limited support at the moment but i could configure MongoDB.

 The web application has 3 main Views:
   1. Train/Validate View